Amazon Echo Buds (2nd Gen) review: Amazon made its good buds even better

 Amazon Echo Buds (2nd Gen): Price and availability

 The Echo Buds (2nd Gen) were announced in mid-April 2021, nearly 18 months after the first generation made their debut.
 They now come in two colors (Black and Glacier White) and with two case options — a USB-C powered version and one that can charge via USB-C or with a Qi wireless charging pad.
-The regular version retails for $120 but is being offered at an introductory price of $100 for a limited time.
-The wireless charging case version retails for $150 but is also being offered at a reduced introductory price of $120.
-As of this writing, the Echo Buds (Gen 2) have been available for preorder through Amazon and Best Buy, and they are expected to begin shipping on May 13, 2021.
+The regular version often retails for $120, and the wireless charging case version retails for $150.

 Amazon Echo Buds (2nd Gen): What I like about them